-Students completing the M.B.A., M.Ed., M.A.T., M.A. or M.S. programs are eligible to attend the hooding and/or

-College Commencement ceremonies held each May.
+Students completing the M.B.A., M.Ed., M.A.T., M.A. or M.S. programs are eligible to attend the hooding and/or College Commencement ceremonies held each May.
 It is the policy at Meredith College for students to have fulfilled all degree requirements and be cleared for graduation by the Office of the Registrar in order to participate in commencement.
-Students who anticipate fulfilling the graduation requirements in August and meet the criteria below may petition to participate in the May graduation ceremonies.
+Students who anticipate fulfilling the graduation requirements in Summer and meet the criteria below may petition to participate in the May graduation ceremonies.
 To petition for permission, the student must:

-- Complete the online Petition to Participate by March 15: - Demonstrate that all requirements for the degree will be met by the August graduation date; - Be in good financial, social and academic standing with the College.
+Complete the online Petition to Participate by April 1;

+- Demonstrate that all requirements for the degree will be met by the July 31st or August 31st graduation date; - Be in good financial, social and academic standing with the College.